hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 Denotes which version of the format is being used.
 There is only one version defined, with the value 128 (0x80).

 #### Timestamp
 64-bit unsigned big-endian integer.
-Records teh number of seconds elapsed between Janurary 1, 1970 UTC and the time the message was created.
+Records the number of seconds elapsed between Janurary 1, 1970 UTC and the time the message was created.

 #### PN